mechanicMo/work-order-workflow/readme.md

 - Starting position could be more meaningful

 - Marking incomplete can have different approaches

   - mark everything down the tree incomplete and notify user
   - leave other nodes as is

+- What are all the styles in App.css for?